 What Does a Cleaning Include?

-Dental cleanings will begin with an assessment of a patient’s teeth and gums.
+A dental cleaning in Flatbush Family Dentist will begin with an assessment of a patient’s teeth and gums.
 This helps the dentist to identify areas of damage or decay as well as the presence of any serious issues which need to be addressed.
 These issues can interfere with a dental cleaning and require advanced treatment.
 Special cleaning tools and a paste will be used to cleanse each tooth.
 This helps to get rid of any plaque and tartar where disease causing bacteria like to accumulate.
 A cleaning can also help to remove surface stains and make the teeth look whiter.
 The hygienist will pay particular attention to area which are commonly missed during regular brushing and flossing.
 After the cleaning, the doctor will also go over how to improve or maintain good oral hygiene habits.
 The cleaning will usually take 30 minutes.

 How Often Should I Get my Teeth Cleaned?